James D. Vaughan Museum

 Ralph J. Passarella Museum

-The David Crockett Park Museum/Interpretive Center is built to resemble an old grist mill.
-Artifacts dating back to the days of David Crockett are on display.
+The David Crockett Museum and Gristmill displays artifacts dating back to the days of David Crockett.
 The museum depicts the life and times of Crockett as a pioneer, soldier, politician, and industrialist.
-It is located just west of Lawrenceburg.
+It is located just west of Lawrenceburg on the backside of David Crockett State Park.
 The museum is open to the public during the summer months from Memorial Day through Labor Day.

 Old Jail Museum

-The Old Jail Museum was built in 1893 and was used as a prison until 1973.
-The cells located in the basement for the hardened criminals have the bunks still intact!
-The Old Jail Museum is located on Waterloo Street in Lawrenceburg and is open Tuesday through Thursday from 10:00 a.m. until 2:00 p.m.
+The Old Jail Museum was built in 1893 and was used as a jail until 1973.
+The cells located on the second floor for the hardened criminals have the bunks still intact!
+The Old Jail Museum is located on Waterloo Street in Lawrenceburg and is open with seasonal hours Tuesday through Thursday from 10:00 a.m. until 2:00 p.m.

 Amish Heritage Farm Museum

-The Amish Heritage Farm Museum in Ethridge, TN, is one of the first Amish farms settled in Tennessee in 1944, when the Amish emigrated from Ohio and Mississippi.
-It was a fully functioning Amish farm, until several years ago, when the family sold the farm and moved further out into the country.
-Today, due to the generosity of a local Amish family, both the Amish House and Dawdi Haus have been restored back to their original state, complete with period furnishings and artifacts from the 1944 era.
-A replica one room Amish school house was also added to the grounds and has been set up to accurately depict a local Amish school house.
-Guided, educational tours offer a rare glimpse into Amish culture, and their daily lives.
-Pictures allowed on this farm only!
-Schedule tours at (931) 321-8687 or see www.amishheritagewelcomecenter.com for details.
+The Amish Heritage Farm Museum is one of the first Amish farms settled in Tennessee in 1944, when the Amish emigrated from Ohio and Mississippi to Ethridge, Tennessee.
+Both the Amish House and Dawdi Haus have been restored back to their original state, complete with period furnishings and artifacts.
+A replica Amish school house is also on the grounds.
+Tours offer a rare glimpse into Amish culture and their daily lives.
+Pictures are welcome on this farm only.
+See www.amishheritagewelcomecenter.com for details and call (931) 321-8687 for tours.